TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 **Update Your Account Information**

-You may access, update and amend some of the Personal Information included in your online account at any time by logging into your account and making the necessary changes.
+You may access, update and amend some of the Personal Information in our custody and control at any time by logging into your account and making the necessary changes.
 Please note, however, that you will not be able to delete certain information, including your resume, once such information has been uploaded to the Talent Network.

 (Return to Top)